ethanabowen/arch-crate/Rules.md

 ### Group/Solo

+- Difficulty Selection - Practitioner, Associate, Professional, Specialty
 - Trivia Phase - Answer 5 questions (easy - hard) to collect Cloud Coins
-- Build Phase
+- Challenge Phase
-  - Read Architecture proposal/pitch.
+  - Read selected Challenge Architecture proposal/pitch.
   - Spend your Cloud Coins on Service Tiles you think are apart of the architecture.
-If you can't purchase all the ones you need, that's ok.
+    - If you can't purchase all the ones you need, that's ok.
 Explain that as you build.
+    - You should begin to brainstorm the build with your team as you are spending your Cloud Coins.
   - Build the Architecture on a white-board or table.
     - Use the dry erase markers to connect the components together
   - Review Architecture answer and discuss.